kint3x/PIS-projekt/README.md

 # Developing the application

-To work on the API, first make sure `docker` service is running.
-Then enter the following commands to create and start a container running in development mode, so that it listens for any changes in the application source code or configuration and rebuilds the image and restarts the container as necessary.
+First make sure `docker` service is running.
+Then enter the following command to create and start the containers in development mode.

 ```
-cd api/
-mvn libery:devc
+docker compose up
 ```

+Check if everything works properly by going to http://localhost:3000 (UI) and http://localhost:9080/crm/api/ping (API).

 # Building the application
 **TODO:** Create a docker-compose file for building the application (both api and app).